Japan in January 2025: Travel to This Winter Wonderland

 Swan Festival

-Also known as the Hakucho Festival, a free light show festival displayed at Hokkaido, with hundreds of colorful lights and tents set at Tokachigaoka Park to celebrate the swan migration.
+Also known as the Hakucho Festival, a free light show festival displayed from 25th January to 16th February, with hundreds of colorful lights and tents set at Tokachigaoka Park to celebrate the swan migration.
 It is a rather long festival that can last from late January to mid-February, making it an ideal way to go after your dinner and enjoy the dreamlike atmosphere accompanied by a gentle rhythm.

 The mid-winter chill makes January an off-peak season for travel to Japan, resulting in fewer crowds in major cities like Tokyo and Kyoto.
 This offers the perfect opportunity to capture memorable photos with empty backdrops and enjoy a peaceful atmosphere.
 Hotel rooms and tickets are also easier to book at reasonable prices during this time, with the exception of northern Hokkaido, which experiences its peak ski season with ski seekers all around the world.